shubham1908/EB02-AMIGOS-Exp1/storyboard/README.md

 ## Storyboard (Round 2)

-Experiment 1: Generating a square waveform
+Experiment 1: Write a program to generate 10 KHz square wave using 8051.

 ### 1. Story Outline: